- About CCI

 To be an innovative, cost-effective organization, driven by professional ethics and integrity, through the representation of the profession(s) in providing recognized high quality, competency-based examinations.

-CCI is a not-for-profit corporation established for the purpose of administering credentialing examinations as an independent credentialing agency.
+CCI is an independent not-for-profit corporation established for the purpose of administering credentialing examinations as an independent credentialing agency.
 CCI began credentialing cardiovascular professionals in 1968.

 CCI is governed by a Board of Trustees and a Board of Advisors.
 The CCI Board of Advisors is comprised of representatives nominated by the following organizations to represent their cardiovascular specialty field:

 - American College of Cardiology (ACC)

 - American Society of Echocardiography (ASE)